bhadra0401/bhadra0401/README.md

 # Certifications

-🏅 IBM Data Science Professional Certificate
+🏅 Python Project for Data Science

-🏅 Machine Learning Specialization

-🏅 Mathematics for Machine Learning Specialization

 🏅 Python for Data Science, AI & Development

-🏅 Object-Oriented Programming in Java Specialization
+🏅 Databases and SQL for Data Science with Python

+🏅 Data Analysis with Python

 ---